-In Groningen, it is estimated that the free bus pass is currently used by 5000 students a day on one of the routes to university buildings.
+In Groningen, it is estimated that the free bus pass is currently used by 5000 students a day on one of the main routes to university buildings.
 If the free bus pass was not available, it is estimated that around half of those students would travel by bicycle instead.

 So why do people cycle ?

 Both these policies, of giving commuters encouragement both to lengthen their commutes (Dutch commutes are in fact the longest in Europe) and to make them by car, and the other policy of providing a free of charge alternative means of transport for students, must have some negative effect on the cycling modal share of the Netherlands.
 Yet despite both these policies the population still views cycling as a positive choice because of the benefits that it brings.
 Cycling remains popular with a huge proportion of the population despite the government seemingly using fiscal measures in an attempt to discourage it.